 Aimee's experience with bone broth:

-Read the Body and Soul article above for a pretty detailed (mostly
+Read the Body and Soul article below for a pretty detailed (mostly

 accurate but slightly exaggerated) rundown of my experience with bone